What happens when my child participates in a research study?

 I want to sign up!
 How do I participate?

 Thank you so much!
-You can sign up here on our website.
+You can sign up via Qualtrics by hitting the Sign Up button below.
 Then, we will reach out to you inviting you to participate in a study your child is the right age for.
 Your information is kept secure by Brown University, and your contact information is only shared with the child development labs at Brown.